 Treasure Steamboat’s Past

 What’s so magical about Steamboat is how many historical structures and landmarks still stand.
 Listen to live music at the classic Old Town Pub, built in 1904.
 Visit the historic F.M.
 Light & Sons western wear store, established by settlers in 1905.
 The whole family will enjoy the Steamboat Pro Rodeo Series at the Brent Romick Arena, that’s been going strong since 1909.
-Experience a one of a kind performance at Perry Mansfield Performing Arts School that’s been showcasing creativity since 1914.
+Experience a of a one-of-a-kind performance at Perry Mansfield Performing Arts School that’s been showcasing creativity since 1914.
 So many activities in Steamboat embrace the past and help keep traditions alive.

-The Tread of Pioneers Museum downtown allows visitors to explore Steamboat Springs Native American history in person with one-of-a-kind photos, artifacts, and ongoing exhibits.
+The Tread of Pioneers Museum downtown allows visitors to explore Steamboat Springs's Native American history in person with one-of-a-kind photos, artifacts, and ongoing exhibits.
 In addition, the Tread of Pioneers Museum and Yampatika offer visitors walking tours where you can experience the history firsthand.
 On your next visit to our area, take a minute to soak in the remarkable history and humble beginnings of Routt County.
-May we all respect and value how those that came before us treasured the Yampa Valley and always be grateful in honoring the roots of Steamboat Springs.
+May we all respect and value how those who came before us treasured the Yampa Valley and always be grateful in honoring the roots of Steamboat Springs.